Thoracic Facet Joint Pain

 Thoracic spine assessment for mid-back and rib pain.

-Thoracic facet joint pain is a common cause of mid-back pain.
-It can also contribute to rib pain or chest wall discomfort because the rib joints sit so close to the thoracic spine.
+Thoracic facet joint pain is a common mechanical cause of mid-back pain.
+It may also overlap with rib pain because the thoracic spine and rib joints work together.

 What Is Thoracic Facet Joint Pain?